ldrsInvestmentsAdmin/LDRS-Onboarding/README.md

    - Change Default Profile to Ubuntu
    - Hit Save and close and reopen windows terminal

+## Make sure WSL is on version 2

+- In command Prompt (user)
+- run `Wsl -l -v`
+- If running WSL 1 update to WSL 2

 ## Install Text Editor
 The default text editor is VSCode.
 If you want to use something else let me know.